 The accompanying consolidated financial statements include the accounts of the Company and subsidiaries in which the Company has a controlling financial interest.
 All intercompany accounts and transactions have been eliminated in consolidation.
-As of December 31, 2023 and 2022, the Company, directly and indirectly, held a 99.7% and 99.6% ownership interest in the Operating Partnership, respectively, and the consolidated financial statements include the financial statements of the Operating Partnership as of these dates.
+As of December 31, 2024 and 2023, the Company, directly and indirectly, held a 99.7% ownership interest in the Operating Partnership and the consolidated financial statements include the financial statements of the Operating Partnership as of these dates.
 See Note 8-Non-controlling Interests for changes in the ownership interest in the Operating Partnership.